Ludwig van Beethoven: 1823–1827: Final years

-19th-century lithograph by Carl Offterdinger, depicting the premiere of the Ninth Symphony.
-Beethoven stands in the center.

-He therefore inquired about premiering the Missa and the Ninth Symphony in Berlin.
-When his Viennese admirers learnt of this, they pleaded with him to arrange local performances.
-Beethoven was won over, and the symphony was first performed, along with sections of the Missa solemnis, on 7 May 1824, to great acclaim at the Kärntnertortheater.
-(Note: The first full performance of the Missa solemnis had already been given in St. Petersburg by Galitzin, who had been a subscriber for the manuscript 'preview' that Beethoven had arranged.)
-Beethoven stood by the conductor Michael Umlauf during the concert beating time (although Umlauf had warned the singers and orchestra to ignore him), and because of his deafness was not even aware of the applause which followed until he was turned to witness it.
 The Allgemeine musikalische Zeitung gushed, "inexhaustible genius had shown us a new world", and Carl Czerny wrote that the Symphony "breathes such a fresh, lively, indeed youthful spirit ... so much power, innovation, and beauty as ever [came] from the head of this original man, although he certainly sometimes led the old wigs to shake their heads".
 The concert did not net Beethoven much money, as the expenses of mounting it were very high.
 A second concert on 24 May, in which the producer guaranteed him a minimum fee, was poorly attended; nephew Karl noted that "many people [had] already gone into the country".
 It was Beethoven's last public concert.
 Beethoven accused Schindler of either cheating him or mismanaging the ticket receipts; this led to the replacement of Schindler as Beethoven's secretary by Karl Holz, the second violinist in the Schuppanzigh Quartet, although by 1826 Beethoven and Schindler reconciled.
+The Missa was inscribed to Beethoven's foremost patron as well as pupil and friend.
+The copy presented to Rudolf was inscribed "Von Herzen—Möge es wieder—Zu Herzen gehn!" ("From the heart – may it return to the heart!")

+19th-century lithograph by Carl Offterdinger, depicting the premiere of the Ninth Symphony.
+Beethoven stands in the centre.

 Beethoven then turned to writing the string quartets for Galitzin, despite failing health.
-The first of these, the Quartet in E♭ major, Op.
-127 was premiered by the Schuppanzigh Quartet in March 1825.
-While writing the next, the Quartet in A minor, Op.
-132, in April 1825, he was struck by a sudden illness.
+The first of these, the String Quartet No. 12 was premiered by the Schuppanzigh Quartet in March 1825.
+While writing the next, the String Quartet No. 15, in April 1825, he was struck by a sudden illness.
 Recuperating in Baden, he included in the quartet its slow movement to which he gave the title "Holy song of thanks (Heiliger Dankgesang) to the Divinity, from a convalescent, in the Lydian mode".
-The next quartet to be completed was the Quartet in B♭ major, Op.
-130. In six movements, the last, contrapuntal movement proved very difficult for both the performers and the audience at its premiere in March 1826 (again by the Schuppanzigh Quartet).
-Beethoven was persuaded by the publisher Artaria, for an additional fee, to write a new finale, and to issue the last movement as a separate work (the Grosse Fugue, Op.
+The next quartet to be completed was the String Quartet No. 13.
+In six movements, the last, contrapuntal movement proved very difficult for both the performers and the audience at its premiere in March 1826 (again by the Schuppanzigh Quartet).
+Beethoven was persuaded by the publisher Artaria to write a new finale, and to issue the last movement as a separate work (the Große Fuge, Op.
 133).
-Beethoven's favourite was the last of this series, the Quartet in C♯ minor, Op.
-131, which he rated as his most perfect single work.
+Beethoven's rated the String Quartet No. 14 as his most perfect single work.